xxyyffyeah/xxyyffyeah.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Glad to join School of Information Science and start my journey of M.S.
-Information Management.
+Information Management at University of Illinois at Urbana-Champaign.